 They contain huge amounts of Vitamin K1: parsley provides 1367% DV.
 Even though Vitamin K1 is less bioavailable than Vitamin K2 (primarily found in animal foods) that’s still an impressive amount.
 Fresh herbs are also rich in Vitamin C and contain a range of B vitamins.

 The only drawback is that they are usually consumed in tiny amounts, so the absolute nutrient quantity per meal is relatively small.
 Still, they add flavor to the dish and increase its nutrient density.
 All three get a 7/10 nutrient density score.

 As a leafy green, spinach is very nutritious.
 100g provides 31% DV Vitamin C, 49% DV Vitamin B9, 402% DV Vitamin K1 and decent amounts of manganese.
 Nutrient density score: 7/10.

 Whole foods differ in nutrient density, but most of them provide a decent amount of nutrients.
-The sort of processed foods like bread that require essential nutrients to be added back, process called fortification are mostly very nutrient poor.
-This is because they mainly consist of the three least nutrient dense ingredients.
+The sort of processed foods like bread that require essential nutrients to be added back, a process called fortification are mostly very nutrient-poor.
+This is because they mainly consist of the three least nutrient-dense ingredients.